cyyber/qrl-beaconchain-explorer/README.md

 We currently do not provide any pre-built binaries of the explorer.
 Docker images are available at https://hub.docker.com/repository/docker/gobitfly/eth2-beaconchain-explorer.

-- Download the latest version of the Prysm beacon chain client and start it with the `--archive` flag set
+- Download the latest version of the Qrysm beacon chain client and start it with the `--archive` flag set
 - Wait till the client finishes the initial sync
 - Setup a PostgreSQL DB and import the `tables.sql` file from the root of this repository
 - Install go version 1.13 or higher